 Fixed drug eruption - Anogenital in

 Numerous drugs have been implicated in causing FDE.
 The most commonly associated drug classes for FDE in the anogenital region are also the most frequently seen culprit medications for FDE in general.
-These medication classes include antibiotics, in particular sulfonamides, trimethoprim, and tetracyclines, and nonsteroidal anti-inflammatory medications (NSAIDs), including naproxen, ibuprofen, and celecoxib.
+These medication classes include antibiotics, in particular sulfonamides, trimethoprim, and tetracyclines, and NSAIDs, including naproxen, ibuprofen, and celecoxib.
 Other drugs implicated in FDE include amoxicillin, erythromycin, metronidazole, fluconazole, paracetamol (acetaminophen), cetirizine, hydroxyzine, methylphenidate, oral contraceptives, quinine, and phenolphthalein.
-A nonpigmenting version of this condition is seen with pseudoephedrine.
+Biologic agents including ustekinumab, adalimumab, and abatacept have been reported to cause fixed drug eruptions.
+A nonpigmenting variant is seen with pseudoephedrine.

 L27.1 – Localized skin eruption due to drugs and medicaments taken internally

 - Lichen planus